-Cost of Running Private AI for COBOL Modernization
+Cost of Setting-up a Private AI for COBOL Modernization

-The practical question then becomes straightforward: what would it cost to run such a system privately with acceptable performance and enterprise controls?
+The practical question then becomes straightforward: what would it cost to run such a system privately with acceptable performance and enterprise controls, and how does this compare with established modernization solutions such as the SoftwareMining COBOL modernization platform?

-Even when the model itself is pre trained, modernization platforms still require supporting libraries to handle COBOL specific runtime behavior such as packed decimal arithmetic, OCCURS DEPENDING ON data structures, transaction interfaces, and other language semantics.
-These libraries keep generated Java code maintainable, but they also introduce architectural dependencies that must be considered in any modernization strategy.
+Even when the model itself is pre trained, modernization platforms still require supporting libraries to handle COBOL specific runtime behavior such as packed decimal arithmetic, REDEFINES data structures, transaction interfaces such as CICS or IMS, and other language semantics.
+These libraries keep generated Java code maintainable and prevent COBOL compatibility logic from being embedded directly in business code.
+However, they also introduce architectural dependencies that must be considered in any modernization strategy.

 This page outlines the typical infrastructure cost, private cloud alternatives, and the architectural components organizations must consider when evaluating private AI for COBOL modernization.